korabkoff/8_vk_friends_online/README.md

 Script return names of online friends in VK.com and return nothing if no one online now.
-Require user login and password on run.
+Require user login and password on run. to obtain app_id you are require register your app at https://vk.com/dev
 # How to Install

 Python 3 should be already installed.
 Then use pip (or pip3 if there is a conflict with old Python 2 setup) to install dependencies: